 Image Quest offers inexpensive photography tours and workshops with deluxe features, in California and beyond.
 Each trip offers the opportunity to join with people interested in travel and nature photography.
-The current calendar offers a variety of locations and themes, and each trip is conducted by me, Dave Wyman; I've conducted photography workshops since 1982.
-I've got good friends and photographers who often help me out on trips.
+The current calendar offers a variety of locations and themes, and each trip is conducted by me, Dave Wyman.
+I've conducted photography workshops since 1982.
+I've got good friends and photographers who often co-lead trips with me.

-Several Image Quest Photo trips include meals, some prepared by trip leaders.
+Several Image Quest Photo trips include meals, some prepared by trip leaders (under the direction of the official Image Quest chef, Irene Shibata).
 Van transportation is offered on trips outside of California, while most trips in the Golden State involve carpooling.

-Photography outings are hands-on experiences.
+Our photography outings are hands-on experiences.
 There aren't any classroom sessions.
-Participants and instructors, however, spend some significant time together, and we all learn from each other.
-When we are indoors, usually at the end of a day, we'll often pull out the laptops, a tablet, or an external monitor or digital projector, and look and talk about photographs.
+Participants and instructors, however, spend some significant time together and we all learn from each other.
+When we're indoors, usually at the end of a day, we'll often pull out the laptops, a tablet, or an external monitor or digital projector, and look and talk about photographs.
 Above all, the emphasis is on making artistic, meaningful and contemplative photographs in beautiful and intriguing locations.Some favorite outings are back for another run, some are new, and all of them will take you to creative places you've never been to with your photography.

 Co-instructor: Ken Rockwell (kenrockwell.com).
 Explore the cultural icons left behind by those who had a love affair with desert highways.
 Field sessions, centered along old Route 66 east of Barstow, will include the detritus of failed human incursions in the harsh desert environment.
 We'll gather Friday evening in Barstow.
 Our base of operations will move Saturday to remote Amboy, to photograph famous Roy's Cafe and Motel, a classic roadhouse straight out of the middle of the last century and undergoing a leisurely restoration.
 And we'll finish up on Sunday with a cornucopia of locations out from Barstow, traveling west to along a remote, seldom-driven section of the old highway, before finishing up ending the trip at the folk art Bottle Farm.